December 2024

 Greece

 Exploring Athens for the first time, Sean and I visited the Olympiad, Akropolis, the Library of Hadrian, Lycabettus, and many of the amazing Greek restaurants the city had to offer.
-An anthropological highly was visiting the National Archaeological Museum, housing numerous historic artefacts including the Antikythera device, which colleagues Gabriella Smart and Dan Pitman used as inspired for their work DARK: ANTIKYTHERA.
+An anthropological highlight was visiting the National Archaeological Museum, housing numerous historic artefacts including the Antikythera device, which colleagues Gabriella Smart and Dan Pitman used as inspired for their work DARK: ANTIKYTHERA.

 Towards the end of the month, we then travelled to the island of Paros in the Cyclades, staying in Ampelas, and visiting the nearby towns of Parikia, Naousa and Lefkés, as well as the nearby island of Antiparos for Sean’s birthday.

-November - Florida
+Florida

 Amidst less-than-favourable news of the US election outcome, I flew out of London on November 6, bound for Florida via a stopover in Reykjavik and later transit over the Greenland icesheet, an awe-inspiring vista.
 Arriving late at night in Orlando, I made for New Smyrna Beach to begin my residency at the Atlantic Center for the Arts for the month.

 Founded in 1977 by Doris Leeper, an internationally known sculptor and painter, as well as a visionary environmentalist, Atlantic Center for the Arts (ACA) is a non-profit multidisciplinary artist residency facility located in New Smyrna Beach, Florida.
 Alongside its long standing Mentoring Artist Program (drawing in significant names across diverse disciplines), ACA recently began hosting an annual Soundscape Residency Program, which has featured practitioners like Bernie Krause, Nathan Wolek, Perry Lynch Howard, and Gordon Hempton.
-Having connected with the Center in March 2023 for the World Forum for Acoustic Ecology Conference, and wanting to tap into the infrastructure and relationships cultivating the Soundscape Residency Program (particularly its relationship with Canaveral National Seashore, I knew I want to develop my own responsive soundscape composition, immersing myself in the coastal environment and wider Volusia County.

 With the wonderful support of ACA staff members Eve Payor, Cayla Bartolucci-Kaualoku, Kelly Timmons and Executive Director Jennifer Coolidge, I connected with ACA board members, volunteers and members of the wider NSB community through various events.
 Following a volunteer dinner on 9 November at the ACA campus, I unexpectedly attended the wedding reception of Staci Janik and Lee Tesche (guitar for the band Algiers), on the New Smyrna Beach coastline, a serendipitous occasion where I connected with further friends Philomena and Juliana.

 One highlight emerging from the volunteer dinner was meeting Nancy and Bobby Maddox, ACA supporters who took me out on their boat to Mosquito Lagoon for a rocket launch.
 That day, there were two launches—an uncommon event.
 We traveled about two hours south, where no one else was around.
 I set up my microphones just as a herd of manatees surrounded our boat, capturing their underwater chatter as the rockets took off.
 The combination of the rocket’s sonic booms and the aquatic environment created a breathtaking audio experience, extending vertically up into space down and the cerulean depths of the water.
+Somewhere between the manatees’ chatter and the thunder of a rocket heading into orbit, I found a moment that felt like everything I’d come here for — the collision of human and non-human (hi)stories, told in sound.

 I also had the pleasure to lead a soundwalk at Eldora in Canaveral National Seashore, introducing participants to ideas of acoustic ecology and modes of listening.
 A later engagement with the Young Sound Seekers Crew, a group of young differently-sighted folks led by Eve Payor and Nathan Wolek, had us investigate various types of recording equipment, with group members exploring hydrophones and contact microphones amidst the steady roll of Atlantic waves.